e-zz/logseq-pdf-extract/README.md

 If you don't want this behavior, tick it off.

 #### `alias_citationKey` (Experimental)
 It's quite common to use [Better BibTeX](https://github.com/retorquere/zotero-better-bibtex/) to manage BibTeX keys in Zotero.

 If this option is on, the citation key will be used as the `alias` property of an item page.
+(Inspired by [sawhney17/logseq-citation-manager](https://github.com/sawhney17/logseq-citation-manager))
 > For example, if the citation key is `Smith2021`, then the item page will have property `alias:: [[Smith2021]]`.
 Also, the item will be inserted as `[[Smith2021]]` at cursor, instead of the full title.

 #### `excerpt_style`: Template for Annotation Excerpts